 You will never be short of things to do in Vegas.
 The city is built as an adult’s playground where entertainment is around every corner.
 Considering Las Vegas is built in a desert, there are also a large number of things to do if you want to get out of Las Vegas either via a tour or in your own Hire Car.

 One of the most popular things to do in Las Vegas is simply to visit the other hotels.
 This seems quite an odd thing to do but the hotels here are hardly your average Travelodge!
 Each one is themed and walking around the different hotels is pretty much akin to visiting a theme park, without the rides…Except there are rides in some!

 Vegas has more shopping malls per square mile than any other place on earth.
 Probably, we did make that stat up but really it’s got to be true.
 Just about every big resort complex has its own mall complete with big-name designer brands and popular chain restaurants.

 On top of that, there are a number of great shopping Outlet malls, these really do have incredible prices on a huge array of big-name brands at prices up to 60-80% off in some cases!
 Prepare to give the credit card a hammering!

 We cover this below in more detail in our full guide.
 But the activity that got Vegas on the map is still alive and kicking in the old town.
 You don’t need to be a high roller to enjoy a flutter!

 Shows and Concerts

 Another thing Vegas is well known for is its array of shows.
-Dizzying Cirque du Soleil shows, Timeless musical residents, Magicians, Strip shows (male and female) or even just the not so humble fountains at the Bellagio.
-There is something for everyone at Las Vegas.
+Dizzying Cirque du Soleil shows, Timeless musical residents, Magicians, Strip shows (male and female), or even just the not-so-humble fountains at the Bellagio.
+There is something for everyone in Las Vegas.